gusclatest/teleport/rfd/0193-access-control-decision-api.md

 only the target login at the proxy).

 ### Questions/Alternatives/Ongoing Research

-- We've gone back and forth a bit on whether to return bare permits s.t. the resulting client method returns `(*Permit, error)` or to use an enclosing response/decision message with a oneof for allow/deny cases.
-The former is more inline with how existing access control decisions are made and results in slightly cleaner code, but the latter may be useful if we ever decide to start doing more complex denial cases (e.g. for MFA flows or verbose denials for use by visualization tools).
-We're currently leaning toward bare permits since all the good arguments for enclosed responses are speculative at this point.
-One of the design goals of this system is to let us iterate faster, and that includes adding new methods with new conventions as the need arises.

 - Some protocols (e.g. k8s) don't map as cleanly to a single decision being made in advance at dial time.
 We are still looking into our options there and plans related to such protocols are subject to change.
 SSH being the most widely used protocol, and the protocol that